git-c-0der/MNIST-Digit-Classification/README.md

 * Train Accuracy - 99.5%
 * Validation Accuracy - 99%

 So, that's is all about MNIST Digit Classification task.
+If you face problem here then do check ou my <a href ='https://www.kaggle.com/code/abhishek123maurya/digit-classifiers/'>notebook<a/> on Kaggle.